google/WebFundamentals/src/content/en/fundamentals/design-and-ui/offline-guide/index.md

 * Power outages.

-* Users travelling into a “dead zones” such as buildings that block their network connections.
+* Users travelling into “dead zones” such as buildings that block their network connections.

 * Travelling on a train and going through a tunnel.